Emagine Entertainment: Monroe Street Drive-In Powered by Emagine

 Expanding its offerings beyond the cineplex, Emagine Entertainment, partnering with Bedrock, opened a drive-in experience for metro Detroiters starting in January 2021.
 Called the Monroe Street Drive-In Powered by Emagine, and located in downtown Detroit (near Campus Martius), the venue offered movies from Thursday to Sunday nights.
 Described as a “temporary drive-in experience,” it featured a 60x32 ft digital projection screen and parking for up to 65 cars.
 The venue was officially discontinued after two winters in 2021 and was subsequently replaced by the Monroe Street Midway, an activated space that included roller skating, basketball, live music, and other family-friendly activities.

 Acquisition by Kinepolis

-In 2025, it was announced that the Belgian cinema operator Kinepolis would acquire 100% of Emagine Entertainment from shareholders and its founder and CEO, Paul Glantz.
-The transaction, valued at $105 million, provides Kinepolis with control of 177 screens and half of Emagine’s 28 theaters, with the remaining sites continuing to be operated by a third-party management company through a brand licensing agreement.
+In November 2025, Belgian cinema operator Kinepolis announced that it would acquire Emagine for $105 million; the deal would give Kinepolis control of its 14 corporately-owned locations, and add to its presence in Michigan after its prior acquisition of MJR Theatres' 10 locations.